steveellermann/steveellermann/README.md

     👋 Hi, I am Steve
     👀 I am interested in the broad field of Science.
-    💻 I am currently a student in Computer Science.
+    💻 I am currently a student in Computer Science/AI/ML.
     💻 I also continue to take STEM related coursework to expand my skillset and education.
     🌱 I am currently learning: programming, data structures, algorithms, advanced math, and more!
     📫 How to reach me, you can find me on LinkedIn: https://www.linkedin.com/in/steve-ellermann/